integral-learning/moodle-mod_mumie/README.md

 MUMIE platform and content is the result of a cooperative effort by leading universities in Europe supported by the company integral-learning.

+## How to get access to MUMIE content
+You need to be a MUMIE partner to use our content on moodle.
+Please contact us over [email](mailto:contact@integral-learning.de) for more information.

 ## Key features
 * ### Use MUMIE Tasks in moodle